legumeinfo/datastore-specifications/PROTOCOLS/gene_functions/README.md

 ## Requirements
 The primary requirements are that the "gensp.traits.yml" files in the datastore be correct and in valid format.
 The curatorial process leading up to this point may vary, and is not a "requirement" per se.
 The reason that the ".traits.yml" are crucial is that these will be loaded into InterMine instances, so they are the main source files.
 The two other files in the gene_functions collections, gensp.citations.txt and gensp.references.txt, are derived programmatically from the gensp.traits.yml files.

+Here is a good brief guide to the [yaml format](https://learnxinyminutes.com/docs/yaml/).

 Before new yaml records/documents are added to these files (a record or document holding the information about a single gene), they should be checked for valid yaml format - for example, in the [yamllint validator](https://www.yamllint.com).
 A validator will also be added to the Data Store for this file type (XX to be done).